staberas/Gatebot/README.md

 - TO DO -

 Problems that might arise
+- Dont add pcb-files & ai-coprocessor files in your sd card
 - Removed my face biometrics you have to add manually for now
 - some folders might miss
 - you cant yet activate 20class recognition without crashing the facedetection later